lebull/musings/interviews/leadership.md

 ## STAR Examples

-We are doing scrum now
+* Casper: We are doing scrum now
-Pestweb UI
+* Make Pestweb UI Not Suck

 # 10. Frugality (unlikely)